UCL-EO/geog0111/docs/sphinx/012_Python_strings.md

 * [010 Variables, comments and print()](010_Python_Introduction.md)
 * [011 Data types](011_Python_data_types.md) In particular, you should be understand strings and know how to find the length of a string.

-### Timing

-The session should take around 30 minutes.

 ## String features